-- It shows tutorial vide at startup that helps the beginners to get started.
+- It shows a tutorial video at a startup that helps beginners to get started.

 Anaphraseus is a great open source translation tool.
 Apart from running on GNU and FreeBSD, this Linux translation software is also available for other popular operating systems.
-This is a Computer-Aided Translation or CAT tools.
-This tool functions as a memory tool for helping human translators.
-But this tool has additional functionalities that enable it to perform as a machine translator by using third party services.
+This is a Computer-Aided Translation or CAT tool.

 One thing you have to remember that this tool is not a stand-alone tool.
 You have to keep installed OpenOffice or LibreOffice suite to run this software properly.
 This is also available as an extension or macro set for OpenOffice and LibreOffice.
 This tool has got a great forum where you may get technical assistance.